diego-benito-j/new_repo/README.md

 }

 ```
-The output with AATGCGG is the following:
+The output of 'AATGCGG' is the following:
 ```console
 dbj@dbj:~/new_repo/code_snippets$ g++ GC_content.cpp -o GC_content.x
 dbj@dbj:~/new_repo/code_snippets$ ./GC_content.x
 GC content: 0.625
 ```

-Instead of AATGCGG try an empty string, what will happen?
+Instead of AATGCGG try an empty string by modifying this code, what will happen?

 Yes!
 It's a 'division by zero' error.
 Since 0 / 0 is not a valid floating point operation, an aptly named floating point exception error has occured!
 Again, you are not supposed to know this, but a quick google search (literally copying and pasting "Floating point exception (core dumped)" into a search engine) reveals that these errors are related to invalid operations that are done on floating point numbers.